coalfire/github-threadfix-scan-upload/README.md

 ## Use

+This action will push open alerts for the current branch where the action is running.
 To use this workflow, simply include it in your action.
 Here's an example:

 ```yaml